 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-I am not going to export a video or animation right now, as that'll take way too long, but feel free to do so on your own.
-So that is one quick way to create an animation in SketchUp.
-You can also modify each of these animations and make each one individual.
+The Line Scale Multiplier shows the thicknesses of your edges and lines, and you can adjust it to achieve the desired effect.
+I am not going to export a video or animation right now, as that would take too long, but feel free to do so on your own.
+So, that’s one quick way to create an animation in SketchUp.

-Say for example, you want animation 3 to have a different type of shadows.
-You want the shadows to be further in the evening, right?
-I can update this, and then animation 4, I want the shadows to be further at night, right?
-And then even darker, like it's becoming the evening, I can update this.
-And then if I go in transition from animation 2 and play this animation, you'll see that SketchUp will adjust the shadows accordingly between each clip automatically, and it'll fill in the gaps and make a nice kind of gradual scene.
+You can also modify each of these animations and make each one unique.
+For example, if you want Animation 3 to have a different type of shadows… You want the shadows to be further into the evening, right?
+I can update this, and for Animation 4, I want the shadows to be further into the night, right?
+And then, as it gets even darker, like it's becoming evening, I can update this.

-We built a fountain using the Follow Me tool.
-We used 3D text.
-We learned about topography using the Drape tool.
+We built a fountain using the Follow Me Tool.
+We used 3D Text.
+We learned about topography using the Drape Tool.

 Thank you for your time, and I’ll see you next time.